3b1b/3Blue1Brown.com/content/lessons/2017/256-bit-security/index.md

 {{< figure image="breakdown.png" width="60%" />}}

-The human mind is best at breaking down concepts into smaller pieces to analyze. $2^{256}$ is $2^{32}$ multiplied by itself eight times. $2^{32}$ is about 4 billion, which is a number we can at least start to think about, so all we need to do is appreciate what multiplying 4 billion times itself 8 successive times feels like.
+The human mind is best at breaking down concepts into smaller pieces to analyze. $2^{256}$ is $2^{32}$ multiplied by itself eight times. $2^{32}$ is about 4 billion, which is a number we can at least start to think about, so all we need to do is appreciate what multiplying 4 billion times itself eight successive times feels like.

 #### **4 Billion Hashes Per Second**